WoodratTradeCo/CMPS/README.md

 ## Datasets
 The code is based on Google QuickDraw-414K and TU-Berlin datasets.
 Thanks for the contributor, the source of QuickDraw-414K is from https://github.com/PengBoXiangShang/multigraph_transformer.
 ## Usage (How to Train Our CMPS)
+The training log can be checked in experiment/log/CMPS_sota.log.

     # 1. Choose your workspace and download our repository.
     cd ${CUSTOMIZED_WORKSPACE}